cloudevents/spec/subscriptions-api.md

-  Not that in some setups, accessing the refresh token endpoint uses an extra security layer, whereby the requestor passing the refresh token to the endpoint must be authorized.
+  Not that in some setups, accessing the refresh token endpoint uses an extra security layer, whereby the requestor passing the refresh token to the endpoint MUST be authorized.
 The credentials for this authorization relationship, which exists between the delivery service managed by the subscription API and the refresh endpoint, are out of scope for this specification.
 The sinkCredentials represent the authorization relationship